 Recitation sessions.
-There will be an optional recitation session held by our course assistant, Nikku, once a week.
-The time and location will be determined shortly.
+There will be optional recitation sessions held by our course assistant(s).
+The time(s) and location(s) will be determined shortly.

 Math Workshop.
 The Math Workshop is now located in the basement of the Science Library, room 88.
 It is open Sunday through Thursday from 7-10 pm and Monday through Friday from 11:45 am - 1:15 pm.
 More information can be found here: